eudomoniac/Milestone_stocks/README.md

 # Streamlit on Heroku

-This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Streamlit, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
+This project uses Git, Streamlit, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.

 The repository contains a basic template for a Streamlit configuration that will